lmcrean/Steam-Report/README.md

 A mininum viable product is a product with just enough features to satisfy early customers, and to provide feedback for future development.

+The minumum viable product was:

 <i>
-The minumum viable product was

 - a navigation menu with START, HIGH SCORES and HOW TO PLAY
 - a quiz with 10 questions per section